Many or all companies we feature compensate us. Compensation and editorial

 Alternatives to a home equity loan or HELOC for down payment

-Homebuyers have several options for down payment assistance that don’t include a home equity loan or HELOC—and don’t require you to put up your house as collateral.
+You have several options for down payment assistance that don’t include a home equity loan or HELOC—and don’t require you to put up your house as collateral.

 Alternatives include:

-• Personal savings: One of the most common, and simplest, ways to fund a down payment is by saving.
+• Personal savings: One of the most common and simplest ways to fund a down payment is by saving.
 If you can live below your means and start saving early, you can put your money to work and get a healthy start on your down payment, taking on less debt.

 • Retirement funds: If you’ve been saving for retirement, consider a loan from a retirement account such as an IRA or 401(k).
 This can have lasting repercussions for your retirement savings, but many borrowers take advantage of this option.